gamesalad/humanizer/README.md

       - question: What is the name of mario's princess?
         answers: ["peach","princess peach"]

-questions is the default list, and the you can have other named lists.
+questions is the default list, and then you can have other named lists.

 Change the list as so: